asilverstorm/cp-resources-dm26/readme.md

 # Links:

-# Create Pull Requests If You Have Any Additions, Thank You
+# Create Pull Requests If You Have Any Additions, Thanks
 Good luck to all future teams!